 Effective use of assessments: Use of qualitative and quantitative student assessment data to inform and improve teaching and learning practices.
-Focus on assessment in all Key Learning Areas in the areas of; assessment for learning, assessment as learning and assessment of learning.
+Focus on assessment in all Key Learning Areas in the areas of; as, of and for learning.

 Evidence and analysis of data: